-Scales are regarded either as measured constructs or measured variables.
-Researchers should take these two interpretations into account.
-Haws et al. (2023) recommend the former and provide advice about deploying scales treated as measured constructs.
+Bobby J. Calder Northwestern University Evanston Illinois USA Scales are regarded either as measured constructs or measured variables.
+Both researchers and reviewers should take these two interpretations into account.
+Haws et al. (2022) recommend the former and provide advice about deploying scales treated as measured constructs.
 There are, however, good reasons to treat scales as measured variables.
-We emphasize that scales are useful for theory testing, that is, for drawing inferences about construct-to-construct causal relations.
-The question is-how to use them for this purpose.
-Researchers face a choice between the two approaches to using scales.
+Researchers are faced with a choice between the two approaches to interpreting scales.

-Haws et al. "...assert that scales can and should be effectively utilized to measure key constructs." (p.
-227) They point out that their assertion is opposed to the position articulated in Calder et al. (2021).
-Below we discuss where exactly we see disagreements between these two positions.
+Haws et al. "... assert that scales can and should be effectively utilized to measure key constructs." (p. xx) They point out that their assertion is opposed to the position articulated in Calder et al. (2021).
+In this commentary, we discuss where exactly we see disagreements between these two positions.
 Haws et al. focus on the deployment of scales that were previously developed via construct validation, a process that aims to establish a measurement relationship between scales and constructs.
 We will question that the current practice of construct validation during scale development results in a straightforward interpretation of this relationship.